robotanh/EMBEDDED_SYSTEM_PROJECT/README.md

 ## Features

 - Real-Time Counting: Tracks the number of heads interacting with the gas pump.
-- Embedded System Integration: Utilizes STM32F411RET6 peripherals for KEYPAD and LCD.
+- Embedded System Integration: Utilizes STM32F411RET6 peripherals for KEYPAD and LED screen.
 - Modular Design: Codebase is structured for easy understanding, debugging, and maintenance.

 ---